Breakfast just got better with these 5-ingredient Blackberry Sage Breakfast Sausage Patties. No fillers and no preservatives – just flavor.

 - Remove from pan to a paper towel-lined plate and repeat with remaining patties.

-- Store unused portion in a covered container in the fridge up to 4 days or freeze for longer storage.
+- Store leftover patties in a covered container in the fridge up to 4 days or freeze for longer storage.

 - Serving Size: 2 patties